You’re creating value in a system that wasn't designed to capture it.

 Scenario 2

-In this scenario, a centralized D&A team does the heavy lifting to create models or deliver insights to a business-facing team.
+In this scenario, a centralized D&A team does the heavy lifting to build models or deliver insights to a business-facing team.
 So the problem isn't creating value — it's proving you created it.

 The Result?